 When property such as stock, mutual funds or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
 Additional tax savings may be possible through the reduction or delay in payment of capital gains taxes that might otherwise be owed if the donated property were sold.

-- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Volunteers of America to further its mission.
+- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Volunteers of America or the charitable recipient to further its mission.

 See the Gift Annuity Rate Table for examples of gift annuity rates for one or two persons at various ages.